Understanding Your Car Insurance Card

 While most states allow you to show your insurance card on your phone, some don’t – such as New Mexico.
 Be sure to check in your state to see if this is allowed.
 New Mexico law enforcement might not accept that electronic insurance card.

-What is an insurance policy card?
+What is an auto insurance identification card?

 Can I print my insurance card at home?